salesforce/hierarchicalContrastiveLearning/README.md

 # hierarchicalContrastiveLearning
-This repo converes an reference implementation for the follwing paper in PyTorch, using Deep Fashion In-Store as an illustrative example:
+This repo covers an reference implementation for the follwing paper in PyTorch, using Deep Fashion In-Store as an illustrative example:
 Use All The Labels: A Hierarchical Multi-Label Contrastive Learning Framework.

 ## Requirements